kimjune01/kimjune01.github.io/_posts/2023/2023-06-09-motivation-for-configuration.md

 I can take the red pill, choosing to escape it.
 I can go Into The Wild or subscribe to [Anarcho-primitivism](https://en.wikipedia.org/wiki/Anarcho-primitivism) to join the Fight Club between Man and Society.

 The alternative not shown in the movie is to gradually repair the relationship between Self and the world that surrounds it.
 The [stoic](https://en.wikipedia.org/wiki/Stoicism) surrenders judgement outside of one's own [Circle of Influence](https://www.youtube.com/watch?v=uj8dmSgQa1c).
 [The Timeless Way of Building](https://en.wikipedia.org/wiki/The_Timeless_Way_of_Building) prescribes using "quality without a name" to identify what can be repaired.
 Seeing that the problem is [complex](https://www.youtube.com/watch?v=puyeyYZXl0U), [Set-Based Design](http://scrumbook.org.datasenter.no/value-stream/set-based-design.html) highlights the order of repair operations.

+### Improvement

+It may seem impossible to escape a cycle with no room to breathe.
+But what may first seem impossible without violent force can be done with the aid of mechanical advantage.
+In the case of [splitting rocks](https://www.youtube-nocookie.com/embed/yOjcPY8NpX4), repeated momentum from a sledge hammer is combined with a series of wedges.
+It also helps to follow proven techniques employed by others.
+The same is in escaping the [rat race](https://youtu.be/e9dZQelULDk).